Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • You control what happens on your property.

-• Because you own the property, when you retire, you can sell it and use the profits for your retirement.
+• Because you own the property, you may eventually sell it and use the proceeds toward retirement or other business goals.

 Cons